mahdi-salimi05/android_device_huawei_dura/readme.md

 Todo:

-Extract some vendor things and
+-Extract some vendor things

+-Make this thing work

 -Optimize hwui things

--disable some dumps and logs
+-Disable some dumps and logs

--disable ramdumps
+-Disable ramdumps

--try to overclock this thing with a custom kernel
+-Try to overclock this thing with a custom kernel

--do some vm dalvik tweaks
+-Do some vm dalvik tweaks

 Work in progress. this is made by stolen files from another similar devices (Please use the "dra-lx5 1.0.0.124 (10)" firmware)